As a girl, I was not too fond of beans, and I hated that my family would love having soup in summer … now I eat Porotos

-This dish is another ode to our seasonal summer vegetables in Chile, so many sunsets spend shelling beans for lunch the next day.
-Husking the corn, cutting the squash, feeling the tomatoes to get just the right one, and collecting the most aromatic sweet basil.
+This dish is another ode to our seasonal summer vegetables in Chile, so many sunsets spent shelling beans for lunch the next day, husking the corn, cutting the squash, feeling the tomatoes to get the right one, and collecting the most aromatic sweet basil.

-Thanks to the semitropical climate of Houston in 2 weeks more I will start planting tomatoes (Early Girl) and Dragon Tongue or Cranberry (Granados) beans in the gardens.
-And in a couple of months: corn, squash, and basil, I rewrite the memories here in my backyard.
+Thanks to the semitropical climate of Houston, in 2 more weeks, I will start planting tomatoes (Early Girl) and Dragon Tongue or Cranberry (Granados) beans in the gardens.
+And in a couple of months: corn, squash, and basil, I rewrite the memories in my backyard.
 There’s nothing like walking between tomato and basil plants; the smell is the sweet promise of summer.